 What should business be doing?

 SECR requires businesses to report 12-months of energy data (for grid electricity, natural gas and transport as a minimum) and to calculate the associated greenhouse gases.
-It also asks businesses to define an intensity metric, to identify the calculation methodologies used, and to set out a narrative of their approach to energy efficiency.
-This must then be disclosed as part of the Directors’ Report and aligned with the usual financial information.
+It also asks businesses to define an intensity metric, to identify the calculation methodologies used, and to set out a narrative of their energy efficiency actions delivered during the reporting year.
+This must then be disclosed as part of the Directors’ Report alongside the usual financial information.

-Businesses should give consideration to the lead times necessary to meet these requirements.
+Do give consideration to the lead times necessary to meet these requirements.
 This is especially important if you don’t routinely measure your energy consumption or calculate your greenhouse gas emissions.
-It’s also likely that auditors and accountants will want to review the SECR details and the data behind it.
+It’s also likely that auditors and accountants will want to review the SECR details and the data behind it before it’s published.
 Any businesses choosing to disclose their SECR data in Annual Reports will also need to add additional pages and provide guidance to investors.

 It’s time to put a plan in place to ensure these tasks are completed effectively and in good time.
-Consider it an opportunity to understand and fine tune your operations.
-Tricarbon can help, so feel free to get in touch and arrange an initial discussion.
-Give Damian Burton a call on 0161 226 4090 or email email@example.com
+Carbon and energy reporting isn’t going away, so consider this an opportunity to understand and fine tune your operations.